alana29s/scratchoff/README.md

 # scratchoff
-Easy scratch off like effect using canvas
+Scratch off like effect using canvas